-Mastering Engineer in NYC, Sterling Sound, Arf mastering, Mworks mastering, Joe Lambert mastering,with 24 years in the industry.
-3 Latin Grammy Nominations, 1 Goya, Specialized in dynamic music, full hi-end Analog set-up.
+Mastering Engineer in NYC, 3 Latin Grammys Nominations, Platinium and Goya awarded, Master for ITunes certified, Sterling Sound, Arf, Mworks, JLM, with 25 years in the industry, Specialized in dynamic music, full hi-end Analog set-up.
 Personal service.

 Audio mastering.
 Cd Mastering.
 Vinyl Premastering.
-Master For Itunes (MFIT).Tape transfer.Remastering.
-Restoration.
-DDP editing.
-Digital - Analog transfer, Analog - Digital transfer
+Master For Itunes certified (MFIT).Tape transfer, Vinyl Remastering, Restoration, DDP editing, Digital - Analog transfer, Analog - Digital transfer

 - Silvia Perez Cruz

 - Raul Fernandez Miro